On intersection cohomology with torus actions of complexity one: Preliminaries

-between the $\QQ$-vector spaces $M_{\QQ} = \QQ\otimes_{\ZZ}M$ and $N_{\QQ} = \QQ\otimes_{\ZZ}N$. \end{rappel} According to the Sumihiro theorem (see \cite[Section 3, Corollary 2]{Sum74}), every $\TT$-variety is covered by affine $\TT$-stable Zariski open subsets.
-Thus we recall first how to describe an affine $\TT$-variety by combinatorial objects in the setting of the complexity one. \begin{rappel} A polyhedral cone $\sigma\subset N_{\QQ}$ is said to be \emph{strongly convex} if it contains no lines; this condition is equivalent to the \emph{dual cone}
+According to the Sumihiro theorem (see \cite[Section 3, Corollary 2]{Sum74}), every $\TT$-variety is covered by affine $\TT$-stable Zariski open subsets.
+Thus we recall first how to describe an affine $\TT$-variety by combinatorial objects in the setting of the complexity one.

+A polyhedral cone $\sigma\subseteq N_{\QQ}$ is said to be \emph{strongly convex} if it contains no lines; this condition is equivalent to the \emph{dual cone}

 being full dimensional.
-Let us fix a strongly convex polyhedral cone $\sigma\subset N_{\QQ}$.
-A \emph{$\sigma$-polyhedron} of $N_{\QQ}$ is a Minkowski sum $Q + \sigma$, where $Q\subset N_{\QQ}$ is a polytope (i.e., $Q$ is the convex hull of a non-empty finite subset of $N_{\QQ}$).
+Let us fix a strongly convex polyhedral cone $\sigma\subseteq N_{\QQ}$.
+A \emph{$\sigma$-polyhedron} of $N_{\QQ}$ is a Minkowski sum $Q + \sigma$, where $Q\subseteq N_{\QQ}$ is a polytope (i.e., $Q$ is the convex hull of a non-empty finite subset of $N_{\QQ}$).
 Let $Y$ be a smooth curve.
 A \emph{$\sigma$-polyhedral divisor} $\D$ on the curve $Y$ is a formal sum